Senior Care and Housing Costs

 Memory Care

-In a nursing home, memory care costs are typically all-inclusive.
-NCOA estimates memory care costs in a nursing home to be around $7,908 monthly for a semiprivate room and $9,034 monthly for a private room.12 Remember, prices will vary by your location and chosen facility.
+In a nursing home setting, memory care costs are typically all-inclusive.
+Based on current industry data, memory care in a nursing home environment generally runs higher than standard assisted living memory care, with costs varying significantly by location and the level of specialized services provided.
+Remember, prices will vary by your location and chosen facility.

 Memory care is a specialized type of care for people with dementia and illnesses that cause memory impairment.
-If your loved one has Alzheimer’s disease, Parkinson’s disease, or other conditions that cause cognitive impairment, they may be better in a memory care facility.
+If your loved one has Alzheimer’s disease, Parkinson’s disease, or other conditions that cause cognitive impairment, they may be best cared for in a memory care facility.

 Did You Know?
-Most dementia caregivers are female, according to the World Health Organization.
-Around 70 percent of care hours given to people with dementia are provided by women.11
+Most dementia caregivers are women, according to the World Health Organization.
+Approximately 70 percent of care hours provided to people with dementia come from female caregivers.[/citation]

-Memory care facilities are designed for comfort, safety, and ease of use for people with memory issues.
+Memory care facilities are designed to provide comfort, safety, mental stimulation, and ease of use for individuals with memory issues.
 Some assisted living facilities have memory care community wings.
 Many nursing homes have floors or wards dedicated to memory care patients.
-There are also private facilities that solely offer this level of care.
+There are also private facilities that exclusively offer this level of care.

-Memory care facilities have highly trained personnel and facilities geared toward preventing wandering.
-These added expenses typically make memory care costs higher than those associated with nursing homes or assisted living.
+Memory care facilities feature highly trained personnel and facilities geared toward preventing wandering.
+These additional expenses typically increase memory care costs over those associated with nursing homes or assisted living.

-Medicare covers some of the costs associated with dementia, such as cognitive assessments.
-Medicaid covers memory care in nursing homes if you qualify.12 Long-term care insurance is another option for paying for memory care.
+Medicare covers some costs associated with dementia care, including cognitive assessments and certain medical services.
+Medicaid covers memory care in nursing homes if you qualify.11 Long-term care insurance is another option for paying for memory care.

 Adult Day Care

-Similar to other forms of care, adult day care costs are impacted by your geographic location and the number of hours you or your loved one will spend there daily.
+Adult day care costs depend on your geographic location and the number of hours you or your loved one spends there each day.
 Transportation may also cost extra.
-According to Genworth, the median cost for adult day care is around $98 per day.
-Medicare doesn’t cover the cost of adult day care, but Medicaid typically does.
+The 2026 median cost for adult day care is $106 per day.
+Medicare doesn't cover adult day care costs, but Medicaid typically does.

 Seniors who live at home may benefit significantly from going to adult day care centers.
 These centers offer different levels of services.
 Some are geared primarily toward socialization, exercise, and fun activities.
 Others offer health, therapeutic, or memory care.
 The type you choose will determine your costs.